Updated: 4 days ago

 1) Samadhi Pada – the definition of Yoga and the purpose

 4) Kaivalya-Pada – isolation of Purusha from Prakriti, that is, liberation from rebirth

-We often hear about the limbs of an eight-limbed tree about the eight stages to enlightenment (some scholars argue that this may not have been necessarily added by Patanjali but added later but nevertheless those eight limbs get a lot of importance, especially in yoga teacher training.
+We often hear about the limbs of an eight-limbed tree about the eight stages to enlightenment (some scholars argue that Patanjali may not have necessarily added this but added later, but those eight limbs get a lot of importance, especially in yoga teacher training.